When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Michigan Social Workers - This course fulfills your pain management requirement.

-New Jersey Social Workers - This course is pre-approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52, Course #379 from May 12, 2015 to May, 2017.
+New Jersey Social Workers - This course is pre-approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52, Course #379 from May 12, 2015 to May 12, 2017.
 Social Workers will receive the following type and Number of credit(s): Clinical SW Practice, 3 credits.
+This course must be completed by May 12, 2017.

 - Explain the basic elements of pain and pain perception.